storesafe/cordova-sqlite-storage/README.md

 - As described in [this posting](http://brodyspark.blogspot.com/2012/12/cordovaphonegap-sqlite-plugins-offer.html):
   - Keeps sqlite database in a user data location that is known; can be reconfigured (iOS/macOS platform version); and may be synchronized to iCloud (iOS platform version).
   - No 5MB maximum, more information at: http://www.sqlite.org/limits.html
+- Also tested for multi-page applications with window location changes
 - This project is self-contained: no dependencies on other plugins such as cordova-plugin-file
 - Windows 10 UWP platform version available in [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) and Windows 8.1/Windows Phone 8.1/Windows 10 platform version available in [litehelpers / Cordova-sqlite-legacy](https://github.com/litehelpers/Cordova-sqlite-legacy) use the performant C++ [doo / SQLite3-WinRT](https://github.com/doo/SQLite3-WinRT) component.
 - [SQLCipher](https://www.zetetic.net/sqlcipher/) support for Android/iOS/macOS/Windows is available in: [litehelpers / Cordova-sqlcipher-adapter](https://github.com/litehelpers/Cordova-sqlcipher-adapter)